NERC-CEH/irecord-app/CONTRIBUTING.md

 *App* object holds the app component APIs;

-For clarity, Libraries and Helper libs must be imported as variables with capital (+ App).
+For clarity reasons, Libraries and Helper code must be imported as capitalized
+variables: App, Backbone, Device, GPS etc.

 # Continous Integration and Testing

-New functionality should be provided with tests in *__tests__* folder next to the code that is being tested.
+New functionality should be provided with tests in *\_\_tests\_\_* folder next to the code that is being tested.
 It is important to test any new code on as many devices as possible so for that we are using Travis CI.
 It detects new repository commits and runs the app tests on 20+ browsers using Sauce Labs.
 To see the build